top of page

 How They Work

 Floatation coats and coveralls are waterproof garments that combine protection from the elements with built-in foam insulation.
-The coverall design is frequently called an "anti-exposure suit".
-The foam is buoyant, and they are USCG approved as personal floatation devices (PFDs).
-Because of these characteristics, they're widely used for commercial outdoor activities.
+The foam is buoyant, and they're USCG approved as personal floatation devices (PFDs).
+Because of these characteristics, they're widely used for commercial activities.
+Think of them as insulated, buoyant raingear.

 A Poor Choice For Immersion

-Manufacturers promote them as garments that "delay hypothermia" when the wearer is immersed in cold water.
-This is a vague and somewhat misleading term because they're actually a poor choice for protection in the event of cold water immersion.
+The coverall design is frequently advertised as an "anti-exposure suit".
+That's fine as long as long as you're on land or the deck of a ship, but not when you're neck deep in cold water, trying to survive.
+Manufacturers say that these garments "delay hypothermia" when the wearer is immersed in cold water.
+That's a vague and very misleading claim because they're actually a poor choice for protection in the event of cold water immersion.

-They're not at all watertight, rapidly fill with cold water, and do nothing to prevent cold shock.
-Furthermore, at least one popular design provides less than 0.5 clo of insulation when the wearer is actually in the water.
+They're not at all watertight, they can rapidly fill with cold water, and they do nothing to prevent cold shock.
+Furthermore, at least one popular design provides less than half a CLO of insulation when the wearer is actually in the water.
 Although they're certainly better than no insulation, they don't provide the same level of protection as a wetsuit or drysuit that's appropriate for the water temperature.
-They're also not a substitute for a survival suit.
-Cold Water Gear
+They're also definitely not a substitute for a survival suit.
+See the Rescue and Survival Suit link on our gear page here: Cold Water Gear